modernweb-dev/rocket/site/pages/10--docs/20--basics/70--navigation.rocket.md

 5. **NextMenu**

    - shows the next page in the tree
-   - is either the first child or he next sibling
+   - is either the first child or the next sibling

    ```html
    <web-menu name="next">